Yew is a modern Rust framework inspired by Elm and ReactJS.

 with tiny patches when properties of elements had changed.
 Every component lives

-in its own independent loop, interacts with the environment (Scope
+in its own independent loop, interacts with the environment (Scope) by messages passing

 and supports fine control of rendering.